Protect Babies, Not Billionaires; Children, Not Corporations: Speak Up Now!

 Protect Children, Not Guns

-A child or teen dies from gun violence every 3 hours and 8 minutes in the United States, but this week the House of Representatives is voting on a bill that would weaken states’ abilities to protect their residents from gun violence.
-The Concealed Carry Reciprocity Act of 2017 would force each state to recognize every other state’s laws that allow individuals to carry concealed firearms, even when those states have far weaker standards on who can carry a concealed weapon.
-This bill would be a disaster for child and public safety and must be stopped.
-Urge your Representative to vote no on the dangerous Concealed Carry Reciprocity Act of 2017 this week.
+A child or teen dies from gun violence every 3 hours and 8 minutes in the United States, but in December the House of Representatives passed The Concealed Carry Reciprocity Act of 2017 that would weaken states’ abilities to protect their residents from gun violence.
+The bill would force each state to recognize every other state’s laws that allow individuals to carry concealed firearms, even when those states have far weaker standards on who can carry a concealed weapon.
+For example, if this law were to pass a person from Mississippi, which does not even require a permit to carry a concealed weapon, could travel with his weapon concealed to New York or California, both states that require applicants for concealed carry permits to first demonstrate good cause or justifiable need to carry the weapon This bill would be a disaster for child and public safety and must be stopped in the Senate.
+Tell your Senators that you oppose the Concealed Carry Reciprocity Act.
+We will send an additional update if this dangerous legislation begins moving forward in the Senate.
+Continue your good work to Protect Children, Not Guns in your own communities too.

 Share Your Story